 The economic position of a country can be monitored, controlled and regulated by the sound economic policies.
 The fiscal and monetary policies of the nation are the two measures, which can help in bringing stability and developing smoothly.
 Fiscal policy is the policy relating to government revenues from taxes and expenditure on various projects.
 Monetary Policy, on the other hand, is mainly concerned with the flow of money in the economy.
 It is quite troublesome to understand the two terms, as the objectives of both the policies are same, but their ways to achieve those goals are different.
-Here, in this article we provide you all the differences between the fiscal policy and monetary policy.
+Here, in this article, we provide you all the differences between the fiscal policy and monetary policy, in tabular form.

 Content: Fiscal Policy Vs Monetary Policy